Rony-CSE/Linux-Study/Commands/lamp start.md

 PROBLEM:
+"Not Found
-The requested URL /phpmyadmin was not found on this server
+The requested URL /phpmyadmin/ was not found on this server.
+Apache/2.4.18 (Ubuntu) Server at localhost Port 80"

 SOLUTION:

 #$ sudo ln -s /usr/share/phpmyadmin /var/www/html/phpmyadmin
 #$ sudo /etc/init.d/apache2 reload

+or,

+open a termianl and run

+#$ gksu gedit /etc/apache2/apache2.conf
+Then add the following line to the end of the file.

+#$ Include /etc/phpmyadmin/apache.conf
+Then restart apache

+#$ /etc/init.d/apache2 restart